Change RTT settings for accessibility on Mac

-On your Mac, use the RTT pane of Accessibility preferences to set up your Mac to make and receive Real-Time Text (RTT) calls.
+On your Mac, use RTT settings to set up your Mac to make and receive Real-Time Text (RTT) calls.

-To change these preferences, choose Apple menu > System Preferences, click Accessibility, then click RTT.
+To change these settings, choose Apple menu > System Settings, click Accessibility in the sidebar, then click RTT on the right.
+(You may need to scroll down.)

-Note: These preferences are shown only when you have set up your iPhone and Mac for Wi-Fi calling and RTT phone calls are enabled on your iPhone.
-RTT is not available in all countries or regions, or supported by all carriers.
+Note: These settings are shown only when you have set up your iPhone and Mac for Wi-Fi calling and RTT phone calls are enabled on your iPhone.
+Wi-Fi calling and RTT are not available in all countries or regions, or supported by all carriers.

 Make and receive RTT calls on your Mac without using a special device.

-When this option is selected and you make a phone call on your Mac, you can choose to use audio, RTT, or RTT relay for the call.
+When this option is turned on and you make a phone call on your Mac, you can choose to use audio, RTT, or RTT relay for the call.

 Send characters as you type them.

-To type full messages before you send them, deselect this option.
+To type full messages before you send them, turn this option off.

 RTT relay number